 If you are raising your grandchild with developmental disabilities:

 Most counties in Washington have support groups for grandparents and other relatives who are raising children.
 Washington State Department of Social and Health Services has a list of support groups located across Washington State.

 DSHS Kinship Care

 Over 35,000 people in Washington State are caring for a relative’s child.
 The services offered under DSHS Kinship Care include Kingship Navigators, health care, child care and other assistance.
 (Go to Kinship Care web page)

 If you are raising your grandchild or want to know more about how you can help support your grandchild with developmental disabilities:

 Zero to Three for Grandparents

-Zero to Three has some helpful information for all grandparents, but offers a concise brochure with information about identifying issues/challenges around a grandhild’s development that can be helpful.
-The brochure is available in English and Spanish.
+Zero to Three has some helpful information for all grandparents about identifying issues/challenges around a grandchild’s development that can be helpful.
+Information available in English and Spanish.

-Is there another resource you’d like to share or advice you’d like to give othe grandparents?
+Is there another resource you’d like to share or advice you’d like to give other grandparents?
 Email us and let us know!